andygodish/wikijs-storage/andygio/landing.md

 ## CI

-The pipeline is initiated by a push to the main branch.
+The full pipeline (pipeline.yaml) is initiated by a push to the main branch.
+A smaller portion of the workflow is executed when a pull request is created.

 ### Compilation